friflo/vscode-friflo-post/README.md

 [GitHub repository link](https://github.com/friflo/vscode-friflo-post/)

+## Motivation
+This project was created for [friflo/Friflo.Json.Fliox](https://github.com/friflo/Friflo.Json.Fliox) to validate requests send to a Fliox Hub.
+Meanwhile validation is supported by the Hub Explorer itself.
+But will keep this project alive.

 ## Features
 *   Send files in your workspace like JSON or XML via HTTP __POST__, __PUT__ & __PATCH__ with a single click on a __CodeLens__ button.